 - Have elderberry syrup on hand for the entire family.
 We take this nearly daily at the commence of cold and flu season.
 You can buy this one at the drug store – but it’s even better if you can find one made locally!

-- Gargle with warm salt water on the daily.
+- Gargle with warm salt water.
 This may prevent the spread of initial influenza infection from your throat/nasal cavity.

-- Snag some Influenzinum from a local homeopath This is a homeoprophylaxis option that involves taking this remedy prior to the start of flu season.
-If you know of a homeopath in your area and/or are currently working with one, this may be an option that you could certainly discuss with them.
+- Snag some Influenzinum from a local homeopath This is a homeoprophylaxis option that involves taking a remedy prior to the start of flu season.

 - Continue and/or even up the ante on any of the above mentioned that you already have in place.